Forricide/still-feel-alive/Chapter 7.md

 *So, what are your goals?
-Where do you see yourself, in five years?*
+Where do you want to see yourself, in a year?*

 *"I want to survive."*